DanielNolte/FederatedDeepRegressionForests/README.md

 -model_type ('FedDRF'): Model to train, ('ANN', 'CNN', 'FedDRF') -iid (2): Parameter to control heterogeneity of federated dataset, can be varied from 2-24
 ```
+Parameters train, train_central, eval, and eval_central are all Booleans that control the behavior of the simulation (i.e. whether to perform training or evaluation in the centralized or federated setting).
+The model_type parameter selects the model to train or evaluate and the iid parameter controls the heterogeneity of samples across clients with 2 being fully disjoint and 24 being a completely equal distribution.

 ## Optional Parameters (Defaults)
 Paths
 ```